 Group Therapy Experience

 A primary focus of the program is our group therapy experience.
 Individuals participate in numerous structured therapy groups each week as well as working individually with a primary therapist.
 Promoting personal growth through our program, volunteer & service work in the local community enables individuals to therapeutically prepare themselves to get a part-time job or enroll in classes at one of our three local colleges.
+These schools are great for those who wish to further their education or complete thier GED program to be more prepared for the workplace.

 Individuals are given written assignments that will facilitate an experience in process groups, including personal inventories of past behavior.
 Working together as a community, men begin to confront their unhealthy behaviors while providing each other with the support group they vitally need during the early stages of recovery.